-Consumer Packaging segment Adjusted EBITDA in the third quarter of fiscal 2023 decreased \$4.9 million compared to the prior year quarter primarily due to \$51.0 million of lower volumes, an estimated \$39.0 million of increased net cost inflation and an estimated \$12.9 million impact of economic downtime.
+Consumer Packaging segment Adjusted EBITDA in the third quarter of fiscal 2023 decreased \$4.9 million compared to the prior year quarter primarily due to \$51.0 million of lower volumes, an estimated \$39.0 million impact of higher economic downtime and an estimated \$20.7 million of increased net cost inflation.
+These items were partially offset by \$48.9 million of increased cost savings and an estimated \$12.9 million impact of economic downtime.
 These items were more than offset by an estimated \$97.9 million margin impact from higher selling price/mix and \$18.8 million of cost savings.
-Additionally, we had \$18.7 million of other net unfavorable items that consisted primarily of \$10.5 million of higher non-cash pension costs and \$8.2 million of Adjusted EBITDA from the third quarter of fiscal 2022 associated with the converting operations now included in the Corrugated Packaging segment.
+Additionally, we had \$18.7 million of other net unfavorable items compared to the prior year quarter that consisted primarily of \$10.5 million due to the prior year divestiture of higher non-cash pension costs our interior partition operations and \$8.2 million of Adjusted EBITDA from the third quarter of fiscal 2022 associated with the converting operations now included in the Corrugated Packaging segment.

-Consumer Packaging segment Adjusted EBITDA in the nine months ended June 30, 2023 increased \$21.9 million compared to the prior year period primarily due to an estimated \$352.2 million margin impact from higher selling price/mix and \$13.5 million of cost savings which were partially offset by an estimated \$151.2 million of increased net cost inflation, \$104.6 million of lower volumes and an estimated \$16.8 million impact of economic downtime.
-Additionally, we had \$71.2 million of other net unfavorable items that consisted primarily of \$34.6 million of higher non-cash pension costs, \$17.2 million of unfavorable foreign exchange rates and \$14.7 million of Adjusted EBITDA from the prior year period associated with the converting operations now included in the Corrugated Packaging segment.
+Consumer Packaging segment, Adjusted EBITDA in the nine months ended June 30, 2023 increased \$21.9 million compared to the prior year period primarily due to an estimated \$352.2 million margin impact from higher selling price/mix and \$13.5 million of cost savings which were partially offset by an estimated \$151.2 million of increased net cost inflation, \$104.6 million of lower volumes and an estimated \$16.8 million impact of economic downtime.
+Additionally, we had \$71.2 million of other net unfavorable items that consisted primarily of \$34.6 million of higher non-cash pension costs, \$17.2 million of unfavorable foreign exchange rates and \$14.7 million of Adjusted EBITDA from the prior year period associated with the converting operations now included in the Corrugated Packaging segment. favorable planned downtime including maintenance outages.